 • click on "EBSCOhost Research Databases" to find Professional Development Collection.

-Accessing ProQuest via this link offers combined search of ABI/INFORM Complete, ProQuest Research Library and ProQuest Dissertations & Theses A&I.
+Accessing ProQuest via this link offers combined search of ABI/INFORM Complete, BioOne Abstracts & Indexes, ProQuest Dissertations & Theses A&I, and ProQuest Research Library.

 - ProQuest Research Library

 Searchable full text database of articles in the humanities, sciences and social sciences.

 American Psychological Association (APA) database providing abstracts and citations to literature in the psychological, social, behavioral, and health sciences.
 It provides access to journal articles, books, chapters, and dissertations.